-- 1. Prior to beginning a shift, implement a system that informs workers exposed to hyperbaric conditions of any hazardous occurrences or conditions that might affect their safety, including hyperbaric incidents, gas releases, equipment failures, earth or rock slides, cave-ins, flooding, fires, or explosions. - 2.
-Provide a power-assisted means of communication among affected workers and support personnel in hyperbaric conditions where unassisted voice communication is inadequate. - (a) Use an independent power supply for powered communication systems, and these systems would have to operate such that use or disruption of any one phone or signal location will
+1. Prior to beginning a shift, SUNDTJV must implement a system that informs workers exposed to hyperbaric conditions of any hazardous occurrences or conditions that might affect their safety, including hyperbaric incidents, gas releases, equipment failures, earth or rock slides, cave-ins, flooding, fires, or explosions.

+2. SUNDTJV must provide a powerassisted means of communication among affected workers and support personnel in hyperbaric conditions where unassisted voice communication is inadequate. (a) SUNDTJV must use an independent power supply for powered communication systems, and these systems have to operate such that use or disruption of any one phone or signal location will not disrupt the operation of the system from any other location.

-- not disrupt the operation of the system from any other location. - (b) Test communication systems at the start of each shift and as necessary thereafter to ensure proper operation.
+(b) SUNDTJV must test communication systems at the start of each shift and as necessary thereafter to ensure proper operation.

-G. Worker Qualifications and Training
+F. Worker Qualifications and Training SUNDTIV must:

-McNally would have to:

-- 1. Ensure that each affected worker receives effective training on how to safely enter, work in, exit from, and undertake emergency evacuation or rescue from, hyperbaric conditions, and document this training. - 2.
-Provide effective instruction on hyperbaric conditions, before beginning hyperbaric operations, to each worker who performs work, or controls the exposure of others, and document this instruction.
-The instruction would need to include: - (a) The physics and physiology of hyperbaric work; - (b) Recognition of pressure-related injuries; - (c) Information on the causes and recognition of the signs and symptoms associated with decompression illness, and other hyperbaric interventionrelated health effects (e.g., barotrauma, nitrogen narcosis, and oxygen toxicity);
+1. Ensure that each affected worker receives effective training on how to safely enter, work in, exit from, and undertake emergency evacuation or rescue from, hyperbaric conditions, and document this training.

+2. Provide effective instruction on hyperbaric conditions, before beginning hyperbaric operations, to each worker who performs work, or controls the exposure of others, and document this instruction.
+The instruction must include:

+(a) The physics and physiology of hyperbaric work;

+(b) Recognition of pressure-related injuries;

+(c) Information on the causes and recognition of the signs and symptoms associated with decompression illness, and other hyperbaric interventionrelated health effects (e.g., barotrauma, nitrogen narcosis, and oxygen toxicity);